LSU-UE4/UE5-Level-Design/double-jump/README.md

 ##### `Step 8.`\|`UE5LD`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Raise the jump platform up and press the <kbd>End</kbd> key to get it to sit on the ground.
+Make sure it is fully under the ground as it is not flat.

 ![make sure platform is on ground](images/setOnGround.png)